-In earlier version some users might have faced desktop freeze issues that made users to terminate the session.
-But now whenever cinnamon freezes you can restart cinnamon without loosing any work.
+In the earlier version, some users might have faced desktop freeze issues that made users terminate the session.
+But now whenever cinnamon freezes you can restart cinnamon without losing any work.
 Unlike before you had to press Ctrl + Alt + Backspace which terminates the session and cancel all of your work.
 But now you can restart Cinnamon with default assigned shortcut key Ctrl + Alt + Escape and that restarts the whole session and your session is exactly the same as it was.

 You no longer need to recompile Cinnamon to choose between consolekit and logind support.
 This is done in gsettings and you can decide which relevant Cinnamon components use which session/power-management backend: